 I'm continuing to design the 27 Views series for Eno Publishers.
 The most recent edition was 27 Views of Greensboro which will arrive at bookstores very soon.
 Wilmington is next in line.

-Along those lines, I'm designing a book about the Carolina Friends School that will be also feature the 27 Views moniker which Elizabeth Woodman from Eno Publishers has graciously shared with the school (which is the publisher for this book celebrating 40 years of the school).
-27 Views of the Carolina Friends School will be available in mid/late November and will be available for purchase at the school, area independent bookstores, and here at the H&B studio.
+Along those lines, I've desiged a book about the Carolina Friends School that will be also feature the 27 Views moniker which Elizabeth Woodman from Eno Publishers has graciously shared with the school (which is the publisher for this book).
+27 Views of the Carolina Friends School is available for purchase at the school, area independent bookstores, and here at the H&B studio.
 This book was published on the 50th anniversary of the school.

 Open Studios on Third Fridays.